Jana is a frugal DIY addict who is always testing fitness and work-from-home ideas as well as natural health tips for both humans and pets.

 Usually, nothing starts happening until the second or third day.
 By then, bubbles form near the surface and that's great—your apples are starting to ferment.
 After the first week, the water should be hazy and by the second or third, a solid light yellow.
 Eventually, it turns dark orange.
 There's no concrete timeline with ACV's colour changes so don't worry too much if yours changes quicker or slower.
 The changes happen as the mixture ferments into cider, then hard vinegar and eventually the finished product.

 Note that batches mature the way they want to.
 Usually, they are done with the first phase after about 2–3 weeks.
 A surefire sign is when the apples sink to the bottom.
 Remove the apples and sieve the fluid into a new clean jar.
 Continue to stir the raw vinegar once a day for an additional 3–4 weeks.

 Make It Suit Your Tastes

-I like mine really zingy while others prefer a milder vinegar.
-Since this is unfiltered ACV (the best kind), it will continue to ferment for as long as it is in the pantry.
-If it becomes too sour, dilute with a little distilled water.
+I like mine really zingy while others prefer milder vinegar.
+Since this is unfiltered ACV (the best kind), it will continue to ferment for as long as it sits in the pantry.
+If it becomes too sour, dilute it with a little distilled water.

 Do not be concerned about ACV's cloudy look or the stuff that collects at the bottom.
 Both are completely normal.
 On a final note, never store vinegar in a plastic container since it has a way of absorbing the chemicals from such vessels.
 Continue to keep it away from direct sunshine and it won't hurt to stack your finished ACV in the refrigerator either!
 Enjoy this rather addictive project!